maxfreyter/Healthcare-Efficiency-for-Hip-Replacements/README.md

 ### 2. Hospital Performance Comparison
 ![Screenshot (38)](https://github.com/user-attachments/assets/81879daa-11f6-4789-a3d9-cf38ea8e0349)

 - Syosset Hospital had the highest LOS (3.22 days) among the top 15 hospitals, despite having 11 surgeons.
+One would think more surgeons means shorter hospital stays.
+This will be investigated further.

 ### 3. Identifying Outliers: LOS vs. Cost
 ![Screenshot (39)](https://github.com/user-attachments/assets/87e2e542-ff57-43e8-9dcf-d4ca718bca87)
 - Kings County Hospital has an outlier LOS of 12.07 days—nearly 5× the average.
 While this seems quite high, a closer look using my interactive dashboard shows that one patient had a stay of 120 days, as well as a total cost of over $688k!
 This offers a valuable lesson on how a single outlier can skew average metrics and potentially misrepresent the overall performance of a facility.
 - NYU Lutheran Medical Center has an outlier cost of $84.6K per discharge—over 4× the average.
+Interestingly, the average stay is just below the state average.
+I used my dashboard to investigate this further and what I found was interesting: 115 out of 124 total patients had osteoarthritis, with an average discharge cost of $86k.
+The state average for such patients is only 20k!
+It didn't seem to vary much between severity of illness either.
+Even minor cases averaged $85k.
+As we will discuss later, severity of illness is a strong contributer to high cost.
+NYU Lutheran's metrics aren't consistent with that trend.

 ### 4. NYC Hospitals: High Costs & Low Volume